Oakwood, Montgomery County, Ohio: Education

-The Lange School is the city's kindergarten building.
+The Lange School is the Oakwood City School District's kindergarten building.
 Until The Lange School opened in 1999, kindergartens were in each elementary school.
 The Harman Elementary School and Edwin D. Smith Elementary School provide service to children from first through sixth grades.

 One contiguous junior and senior high school provides education for all Oakwood students grades seven through twelve.
 Oakwood High School graduated its first senior class in 1924 and began the practice of the Baccalaureate ceremony at Westminster Presbyterian Church in downtown Dayton.
 The end of an Oakwood student's experience is the Senior Awards, Baccalaureate, and Commencement ceremonies.
 Oakwood High School's yearbook is The Acorn, and its newspaper is The Dome.

 Oakwood's educational system places a strong emphasis on post-secondary education.
 Oakwood High School is a national school of excellence.
 During the 2016–17 school year, Oakwood High School earned the highest performance index on state tests of any high school in the state.
 OHS’ index score was 92.0 on a 100-point scale, with no other high school in Ohio above 90.
 Oakwood High School's English, mathematics, natural science, and foreign language courses are matched by many performing arts opportunities for its students.
 It is not uncommon for Oakwood's top academic graduates to gain acceptance to some of the most selective universities and colleges in the United States and the world.
 Most graduates, however, attend schools within a 300-mile radius, with a large percentage remaining in Ohio.
 Oakwood High School is consistently ranked as one of the top 10 academic institutes in Ohio as well as one of the top 400 in the United States.